-A CT scan takes a series of x-rays which build up a three-dimensional picture of the inside of the body.
-It may be used to identify the exact site of the tumour, or to check for any spread of the cancer.
-The scan is painless but takes from 10–30 minutes.
-CT scans use a small amount of radiation, which is very unlikely to harm you and will not harm anyone you come into contact with.
+A CT scan takes a series of x-rays, which build up a three-dimensional picture of the inside of the body.
+The scan takes 10–30 minutes and is painless.
+It uses a small amount of radiation, which is very unlikely to harm you and will not harm anyone you come into contact with.
 You will be asked not to eat or drink for at least four hours before the scan.

 You’ll probably be able to go home as soon as the scan is over.